ivanwolf/redux-fetch-duck/README.md

 ## Motivation

-This module aims to reduce the boilerplate generated when you adopt this common pattern in Redux based apps
+This module aims to reduce the boilerplate generated when you adopt this common pattern in Redux based apps.

 ## Test